githubmonkey/wine_snob/README.md

 ## Deploy to firebase hosting

 Firebase deploy magic builds and deploys the project automatically, but doesn't take extra args.

 ```shell
 firebase deploy
 firebase hosting:channel:deploy beta
 ```

+If the indexes have changed on the hosting site it might be a good idea to run `firebase firestore:indexes` and update the local `firebase.indexes.json`

 ## Attributions